 What is the Florida Constitution Revision Commission (CRC)?

-Every 20 years, the Constitution Revision Commission is permitted by the Florida Constitution to form a 37-member revision committee.
-CRC members carefully review and propose changes to the State Constitution.
-They meet for approximately one year, traveling the state, identifying issues, performing research, holding public hearings, and possibly recommending changes to the State Constitution.
+The Constitution Revision Commission, or CRC, is required by the Florida Constitution to form a 37-member revision committee.
+The commission meets every 20 years and has the power to put proposals directly on the November 2018 ballot.
+CRC members carefully review Florida’s Constitution and propose changes.
+They meet for approximately a year, traveling the state, identifying issues, performing research, and holding public hearings.
 Any amendments proposed will be placed on the 2018 General Election ballot.
-They must secure at least 60 percent approval by voters to be added to the Constitution.